 Access to Information Request

-Any other request for access, whether for administrative documents or personal information, must be addressed to the person in charge of access to documents within the public body:
+Any other request for access, whether for administrative documents or personal information, must be addressed to the person responsible for the protection of personal information and access to documents within the public body:

 CEGEP JOHN ABBOTT COLLEGE